dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

 we can harness teleological engineering to establish the underpinnings of the next sociocultural operating system.

-- To design the components and interactions of the 21st century teleological ...
-  - the idea of engineering semiotics and semiotic mappings to produce particular teleological qualtiies in the world. this becomes more difficult as cultural change accelerates, which is why studying cultural universals and the ways in which our life adapts to technology is (crucial). (reword this?)
+#

+The question of what man will do once the artificial intelligence revolution sweeps over our culture, leaving us idle in paradise is not so complicated: we will maintain our cultural artifacts.
+In fact, we must do so, otherwise we will succumb to cultural chaos.

+To design the components and interactions of the 21st century teleology is part of Oneirontology's mission.
+It is a powerful idea that humanity might engineer semiotics and semiotic mappings to evoke particular teleological teleological relations in the common individual's experience.
+This idea is particularly relevant to an increasingly virtual world built upon interactions with wholly artifical faculties.
+If we interact in virtual spaces, then we have ulimate power over the design of user interface components that people interact with.
+Therefore, whereas the incidental teleological interactions that emerged from our natural world must have been designed by God, those that will emerge from 21st century technology have the potential to be wholly designed by man.

+(reword this?)
 - what options are there for architecting the teleology of phenomena and experience in the 21st century?

+This becomes more difficult to manage as cultural change accelerates, which is why studying cultural universals and the ways in which our life adapts to technology is crucial.
+In studying semiotics and teleogical relationships, cultural universals form the most fundamental map of symbols, a most universal basis upon which all ideas emerge as intermeshed mappings.

+- The range of thoughts that people can have are mapped to a countably infinite enumeration of trees of semiotic signs, though as they are re these representable in a more infinte manner.

+One can aggregate across the thoughts, words, statements of others and find that some cultural universals are more prevalent in the human experience than others: food, water, shelter.
+From a high-level perspective We all think of food about three times a day, at least.
+What is the most prevalent sign?
+Whereas the origin of semiotics is Symmetry, a metasign, the most prevalent individual sign of natural human existance is the Day, which includes the day/night cycle.
+It is impossible to make meaningful short-term or long-term behavioral changes without thinking about daily habits.

+- day/night cycle
+  - day as the identity, night as the inverse.

+> This is why I briefly experimented with nicknaming myself Day.
+At
+> first it seemed stupid, but then I decided I wanted to see the
+> effect of remapping this in the minds of others.
+I knew that some
+> people would ridicule this, which would allow the idea to
+> propagate.
+If I was right about semiotics, then there would
+> certainly be wierd effects on the thoughts of others.

 - the paradigm of probabilistic computing when applied to mythos as compressed semiotic information.